ICanOnlySuffer/pocha-dir-list/README.md

 ## Languages

-Currently available in English, Spanish, Portugese and Korean.
+Currently available in English, Spanish and Portugese.

 ## Licence